 Materials needed: None

-In the previous two activities, you looked at data from only one year.
-Using your knowledge of how seasonal cycles affect abiotic factors and primary production, can you predict the multi-year pattern of primary production (chlorophyll-a) and nitrate, based on the irradiance and SST data in the temperate Atlantic Ocean?
+In the previous two activities, you looked at data from one year to investigate how seasonal changes in abiotic factors such as irradiance, temperature, and nitrate concentration influence phytoplankton abundance (chlorophyll).
+Here, you will use the knowledge gained during these activities to predict the multi-year pattern of nitrate and phytoplankton abundance (chlorophyll) based on the irradiance and surface water temperature data in the temperate Atlantic Ocean.

 - Adjusting the date range shown by using the slider bar to zoom in and out

 - Hovering over a data point to view the data values of the different variables on that day

 - On Graph 3, using your cursor to draw your prediction of how nitrate would vary over the four-year period (make sure you adjust the slider to show the full date range before drawing your prediction)

 - On Graph 4, using your cursor to draw your prediction of how chlorophyll would vary over the same time frame

 - If needed, you can adjust your prediction (or portions of your prediction) by redrawing your new prediction over the original drawing; the original drawing will automatically convert to your new drawing